-It gives the reader a quick, general idea of who you are, leaving out what is unimportant and letting you fill in the details in your teacher job interview.
+It gives the reader a quick, general idea of who you are, leaving out what is unimportant and letting you fill in your teacher job interview details.

 Below are critical resume sections and information that all winning teaching resumes should include.